grafana/grafana/docs/sources/alerting/manage-notifications/template-notifications/create-notification-templates.md

 ## Template both email and Slack with shared templates

-Instead of creating separate message templates for email and Slack, you can share the same template.
+Instead of creating separate notification templates for email and Slack, you can share the same template.

 For example, if you want to send an email with this subject and Slack message with this title: